Basic training outlines the core principles of safeguarding good practice, responding to concerns and legislation.

 - those who have attended the face-to-face workshop can attend refresher training through a UK Coaching session or online course (England) or via the Welsh Sports Association's online course (Wales)

-The Sport Safeguarding Partnership is supported by a multi-agency Skills and Knowledge Group.
-Its position is that if training meets the criteria listed above, it should be acceptable to other NGBs unless it is distinctly different.
+In the view of the Sport Safeguarding Partnership (SSP) if training meets the criteria listed above, it should be acceptable to other NGBs unless there is a distinct difference.

-There will still remain the need for a coach working across several NGBs to be inducted to each NGB's policies, procedures and good practice guidance for coaches.
+There will still remain the need for a coach working across several NGBs to be inducted into each NGBs policies, procedures and good practice guidance for coaches.